cotes2020/jekyll-theme-chirpy/_posts/2021-10-15-current-charge-fundamental-quantity.md

 $$q_P^2 = \hbar c$$

-_Thus, $$q_P = \sqrt{\hbar c}$$ .
+_Thus, $$q_P = \sqrt{\hbar c}$$.
 This is awkward.
 Surely, the "square root of Planck's constant times the speed of light" does not amount to much.
 But observe what happens if I work with current instead:_

 $$I_P = \frac{q_P}{t_P} = \frac{c^3}{\sqrt{G}}$$